kevintyll/resque_manager/README.markdown

     => "[["300"],1,{"end_date":"2010-02-28","start_date":"2010-02-01"}]"

 The first parameter is an array of strings, the second parameter is an integer, and the third parameter is a hash.
-Remembering that the arguments are stored in a array, all the parameters need to be in an array when there is more that one.
+Remembering that the arguments are stored in an array, all the parameters need to be in an array when there is more than one.

 Any string arguments need to be quoted in the text box: